Arrlindii/wagawin-sdk-ios/README.md

 //onAdComplete is called then the Wagawin Sdk has finished displaying the ad -(void)onAdComplete;

-//onAdComplete:(NSString*)gameId; is called then the Wagawin Sdk has finished displaying the ad.
-The game Id is a unique id for every played game which can be used for fraud protection.
+//onAdComplete:(NSString*)adId; is called then the Wagawin Sdk has finished displaying the ad.
+The Ad Id is a unique id for every played ad which can be used for fraud protection.
 Please contact us if you want to know more about this topic.
 -(void)onAdComplete:(NSString*)gameId;;

 //onAdCancelled is called when an ad was cancelled by the user (not implemented yet)